dimyG/jekyll-theme-chirpy/tabs/about.md

 if I would start from there...

 - I love to explore and understand the big picture before digging into the details.
-- I love the details too, because they make things work and give me the satisfaction of achievement.
+- I love the details too, because they make things work and offer the satisfaction of accomplishment.
 - Putting the pieces together is one of my most enjoyable experiences.
 - I know I'm not exceptionally smart so, I try to counterbalance that with methodical approaches and persistence.
 - I have built through the years mental world models of decent quality, which I continuously enhance.